utnet-org/utility-readonly/docs/practices/engaging_and_effective_communication.md

 Nala starts a new topic on Zulip regarding a storage issue.

 *“I have a new idea to address the storage issue we have been having recently.
 Here is how it goes. …[idea overview]… But there are several outstanding problems with this approach. … [problem statement]… And here are the potential way to resolve them. …[solution]… I would like to get some feedback from the team and see if we can get aligned.”*
-* **Potential issue**: potential stakeholders may not subscribe the stream where the message is posted and never participate in the discussion.
+* **Potential issue**: potential pledgeholders may not subscribe the stream where the message is posted and never participate in the discussion.
   * **Proposal**: Tag people/team whom you want to participate in the discussion or who you think will find the discussion valuable.
 Pay special attention to the way you tag them though, to not make the topic ‘exclusive’ to those people.
 On the other hand, avoid using @ all or @ everyone tag as that can be spammy and too broad.

 The message sits there for two days, some people reads the message, but do not participate.